Markets of Barcelona

 Tours & Tickets

 Learn the secrets of Spanish cooking during a private Barcelona cooking class.
-Start with a guided walking tour of the lively Boquería market, where you ...
+Head to the chef's house to prepare an authentic three-course Spanish banquet! ...
 Read more

 Duration: 4 hours 30 minutes (approx.)